 The IRS is currently examining the Company's 2014 federal income tax return.
+The Canada Revenue Agency is currently examining the 2013 and 2014 tax returns.

 The Company has various state and international income tax examinations ongoing throughout the year.
 Management believes adequate provisions have been recorded related to all open tax years.